cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 If you return an empty list of browsers or `browsers: null`, the default list will be restored automatically.
 {% endnote %}

-If you have installed a Chromium-based browser like {% url Brave https://brave.com/ %}, {% url Vivaldi https://vivaldi.com/ %} and even the new {% url "Microsoft Edge Beta" https://www.microsoftedgeinsider.com/en-us/ %} you can add them to the list of returned browsers.
+If you have installed a Chromium-based browser like {% url Brave https://brave.com/ %}, {% url Vivaldi https://vivaldi.com/ %} you can add them to the list of returned browsers.
 Here is a plugins file that inserts a local Brave browser into the returned list.

 ```javascript
 // cypress/plugins/index.js